h3abionet/h3agwas/README.md

 To run using Torque/PBS, log into the head node.
 Edit the _nextflow.config_ file (either directly or using our helper script).
 If you are doing this manually, edit the _nextflow.config_ file by looking for the stanza (around like 85)

 ```
     pbs {
         process.executor = 'pbs'
 	process.queue = 'long'
     }
 ```
 and change _long_ to whatever queue you are using.
+Note that in the current version, the only way in which the queue can be changed is by manuall editing the nextflow.config file.
+You can either change the `process.queue` line, or, better, modify the definition of the queue variable at the top of the `nextflow.config` file.

 Then you can run by saying